 The Northwest Climate Science Center (NW CSC) provides Education and Training Services to deliver science-based knowledge to the larger community, enabling people to participate in the ongoing climate change dialogue and make practical decisions related to the social and economic development of the Northwest.
 The NW CSC also supports graduate students and post-doctoral researchers in their efforts to become the next generation of climate scientists and educators.
 The NW CSC’s approach for delivering these services is described in its Education and Training Strategy.
 The strategy aims to develop and sustain a revolving corps of young researchers by supporting student and post-doctoral research projects and budget planning.

 The NW CSC promotes broad participation in climate science by supporting the education of students through graduate fellowships and training.
-To date, 15 graduate students have received fellowships from the NW CSC; their research ranges from predicting the impacts of expanding ranges for invasive fish on native salmon to climate impacts on transportation infrastructure.
-For a complete summary of fellows projects, see the NW CSC 2014 Annual Report.
+To date, 22 graduate students have received fellowships from the NW CSC; their research ranges from predicting the impacts of expanding ranges for invasive fish on native salmon to climate impacts on transportation infrastructure.
 The NW CSC also supports fellows' participation in climate science conferences and intensive trainings, such as the Climate Boot Camp.

 Climate Boot Camp